Vietnam.vn - Nền tảng quảng bá Việt Nam

 MXV-Index

-Buying power was strong in the energy market yesterday.
-All five commodities increased in price.
-Of which, two crude oil commodities increased for the fourth consecutive session.
-The driving force came from data on continued declines in US oil inventories and expectations of demand from China.
+Strong buying pressure prevailed in the energy market yesterday.
+All five commodities rose in price.
+Crude oil, in particular, saw its fourth consecutive day of gains.
+This was driven by continued declines in US oil inventories and expectations of increased demand from China.

 Thị trường hàng hóa 3/1: Dầu thô tăng liên tiếp